 The spirit of Christmas Past

-At the end of the nineteenth century, Christmas beer didn’t exist.
-At that time – believe it or not – Belgian beer was not as popular as today.
-They even imported a lot of beer themselves.
-One of the more beloved styles was Scotch Ale.
-During the winter season they simply relabeled them with a nice Christmas label, and a “new” drink was born.
+At the end of the nineteenth century, Christmas beer did not exist.
+At that time – believe it or not – Belgian beer was not as popular as it is today.
+In fact, Belgium imported a significant amount of beer.
+One of the most beloved styles was Scotch Ale.
+During the winter season, breweries simply relabelled these ales with festive Christmas-themed labels, and a “new” drink was born.

-Soon, local breweries tried to jump on the bandwagon, and they presented their own variants.
-While some Belgian breweries have stayed true to the English ideas, there was no official definition.
-That is why your Christmas beer could just as well be a lighter Tripel.
+Soon, local breweries jumped on the bandwagon, presenting their own variations.
+While some Belgian brewers stayed true to the English tradition, no official definition was ever established.
+That is why a Christmas beer could just as easily be a lighter Tripel.

-In Scandinavia the tradition goes back even further.
-In the tenth century they celebrated their winter solstice Jul with a strong beer-like beverage, also called Jul.
-As they were known to roam around the world, these rituals found their way into England and many other countries.
+In Scandinavia, the tradition goes back even further.
+As early as the tenth century, people celebrated their winter solstice, known as Jul, with a strong beer-like beverage of the same name.
+As the Norsemen travelled the world, they carried their customs with them, influencing brewing traditions in England and many other countries.

 The spirit of Christmas Present

-Most agree that a Christmas beer should be a strong dark beer, with some seasonal spices.
-Typically, this means a Strong Dark or Scotch Ale that is flavoured with cinnamon, nutmeg, or clove.
-In recent years, pine needles are also a popular ingredient.
+Most agree that a this beer style should be a strong, dark beer with seasonal spices.
+Typically, this means a Strong Dark Ale or a Scotch Ale flavoured with cinnamon, nutmeg, or clove.
+In recent years, brewers have also started incorporating pine needles, adding a festive twist to the traditional recipe.

-In recent years Stouts and Porters have also moved into Christmas property.
-The heavy, but often sweet drinks fit the feeling of winter days and they pair wonderfully with herbs and spices.
-Or even Christmas cookies, for that matter, if you look at Pastry Stouts.
+Recently, Stouts and Porters have also claimed their place in the Christmas beer tradition.
+These heavy but often sweet styles suit the cosy atmosphere of winter and pair wonderfully with warming spices.
+Some even complement Christmas cookies, as seen in Pastry Stouts.

 The spirit of Christmas Yet to Come